 With unassisted reproduction, pregnancy occurs as sperm fertilizes the egg.
 In cases of natural conception, fertilization takes place in the fallopian tube when you have intercourse near the time of ovulation.

 The fertilized egg, termed the embryo, travels from the fallopian tube into the uterus for implantation and implantation takes place about a week after fertilization.

 Infertility (defined as the inability to get pregnant after one year of unprotected sex) can befall a couple when an issue arises with the above natural processes.
-Increasingly, couples are turning to IVF clinics in Mexico and IVF clinics in Guadalajara to ensue in vitro fertilization.
+Increasingly, more and more couples are turning to IVF clinics in Puerto Vallarta to purse IVF treatments.

-The in vitro fertilization IVF in Mexico procedure is one of the most popular forms of assisted reproductive technology (ART).
+IVF in Mexico is one of the most popular forms of assisted reproductive technology (ART).
 It is the method of combining a sperm and an egg outside of the body; inside a culture dish in a laboratory.
-Doctors in Mexico can bypass common causes of male and female infertility and help individuals achieve their ultimate goal of pregnancy.
+Top fertility doctors in Mexico can bypass common causes of male and female infertility and help individuals achieve their ultimate goal of pregnancy.

-IVF is a very expressive and encompassing journey combining technical, controlled and progression in stages including:
+With high-fertility success rates in Mexico, fertility patients traveling to Mexico find very expressive and encompassing journeys combining technical, controlled and progression in stages:

 - Controlled ovarian stimulation with fertility drugs or hormones to produce more eggs

 - Follicle aspiration, Transfer of Sperm

 - In vitro fertilization happens as the oocytes and sperm are left undisturbed in the culture dish.